Computation

 Quantum Advantage and Where It Comes From

-Not all problems benefit from quantum computation.
-The complexity class BQP (Bounded-error Quantum Polynomial time) describes problems a quantum computer can solve efficiently.
-It is widely believed that BQP does not contain all of NP — meaning quantum computers are not a general solution to hard combinatorial problems like the travelling salesman problem.
+This does not mean quantum computers are faster at everything.
+The advantage only appears for problems with a specific mathematical structure that quantum mechanics can exploit.
+For most everyday computing tasks, a classical machine is just as good — or better.
+(The complexity class BQP — Bounded-error Quantum Polynomial time — captures exactly which problems a quantum computer can solve efficiently.
+It is widely believed BQP does not contain all of NP, so quantum computers are not a general solution to hard combinatorial problems like the travelling salesman problem.)

 Grover's Search Algorithm